Licenses issued by our office are valid only for marriages performed within the State of Missouri.

 - You will be required to give the name and phone number of the officiant of your choosing at the time of application.
 This is for clarification purposes only, not to vet the eligibility of the officiant.

-- If you have questions regarding online ordination of clergy and/or legality thereof: please seek legal counsel as we do not make determinations as to the legality of those performing ceremonies (RSMo 451.100)
+- If you have questions regarding the online ordination of clergy and/or the legality thereof, please seek legal counsel as we do not make determinations as to the legality of those performing ceremonies (RSMo 451.100).

-CLICK HERE FOR ONLINE MARRIAGE APPLICATION.
-You both will still need to come into the office during regular application hours to complete, sign, pay for and pick up the license.
+Visit the Online Marriage Application Website.
+You both will still need to come into the office during regular application hours to complete, sign, pay for, and pick up the license.
 You do not have to complete the application online prior to coming to the office, but doing so will speed up the process in the office.